robaimes/module-checkout-designs/README.md

         * Items must implement `\Magento\Checkout\Model\ConfigProviderInterface`

 #### Example code
-For working code examples, please refer to [`Aimes_CheckoutDesignsExample`](https://github.com/robaimes/module-checkout-designs-example).
+For working code examples, please refer to [`Aimes_CheckoutDesigns`][example-module].
 This package can also be installed.

 ### Step 2: Add your design to the available options
 `di.xml`